paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-012-meat-inspection.md

 ### Statutory Notes

 #### References in Text
 Act of August 27, 1958, referred to in subsec. (b), is Pub.
 L. 85–765, Aug.
 27, 1958, 72 Stat.
-862, as amended, which is classified generally to chapter 48 (§ 1901 et seq.) of Title 7, Agriculture.
+862, which is classified generally to chapter 48 (§ 1901 et seq.) of Title 7, Agriculture.
 For complete classification of this Act to the Code, see Tables.

 Sections 1903 and 1905 of Title 7, included within reference to Act of August 27, 1958, were repealed by Pub.
 L. 95–445, § 5(b), Oct.
 10, 1978, 92 Stat.
 1069, effective as set forth in section 7 of Pub.
 L. 95–445, set out as an Effective Date of 1978 Amendment note below.